 PMI has licensed U.S. sales to Altria.
 (PMI and Altria were once a single company—Philip Morris—but split in 2008.
 Altria operates strictly in the U.S., while PMI sells many of the same products, like Marlboro cigarettes, in the rest of the world.)

 So far Altria has adopted a very cautious approach to marketing the HTP device.
 It has only been sold in three test markets—Atlanta, Richmond, and Charlotte, NC—and the company has announced it will be available in just four more cities through 2021.
-So far, the IQOS device is being sold only in dedicated IQOS stores, although the refills—called Marlboro HeatSticks—are also sold in convenience stores.
+So far, the IQOS device is being sold only in dedicated IQOS stores, although the refills—called Marlboro HeatSticks—are also sold in convenience stores and other cigarette outlets.

 IQOS and other HTPs use battery power to apply concentrated heat to a cigarette-like tube of tobacco that is treated with vegetable glycerin to create a visible vapor.
 It’s not smoking, and it’s not exactly vaping.
 Proponents say it fills a gap between the two that makes it attractive to many smokers.